ananthu2050/core-suite/README.md

 # core-suite
 Core suite of tests for Dataproofer.
-These tests help detect common indicators of database or Excel cut-offs which may suggest missing data.
+These tests relate to common problems and data checks — namely, making sure data has not been truncated by looking for specific cut-off indicators.

 * [Documentation](https://github.com/dataproofer/core-suite/blob/master/README.md)
 * [Repository](https://github.com/dataproofer/core-suite/)